Ludlow, Kentucky

 Ludlow is a home rule-class city in Kenton County, Kentucky, United States, along the Ohio River.
 The population was 4,385 at the 2020 census.
 It is a suburb of the Cincinnati metropolitan area.
 It received its greatest period of early growth as a rail station.

 History

+Early history

 In 1790, the land that is now Ludlow was given to Gen. Thomas Sandford as a grant in recognition of his service during the Revolutionary War.
 Sandford traded the land to Thomas D. Carneal for land in what is now Ft.
 Mitchell.
 Carneal had Elmwood Hall built on the riverfront in 1818.
 It still stands (as of 2011) at 244 Forest Avenue and is a private residence.
 Carneal later sold the land to William Bullock, a British showman, entrepreneur, and traveller, who directed John Papworth to design a utopian community for the site named Hygeia (Greek for "health").
 Never realizing this plan, Bullock sold the land to Israel L. Ludlow in 1830.
 Ludlow was platted as a town in 1846.
 The city of Ludlow, named for the landowner, was incorporated in 1864.

-Ludlow was used as a filming site for the movie Lost In Yonkers, starring Richard Dreyfuss.
+As the Cincinnati Southern Railroad (Queen and Crescent Route) arrived in the 1870s, many people were enticed by Ludlow.
+Because of the adequate amount of railroad jobs, many people - mostly German and Irish - began moving to Ludlow.
+In the 1890s, a streetcar service, provided by The Green Line, also sparked popularity.

+The Ludlow Lagoon

+Construction and early success

+Around the Bromley, Kentucky border, which is on the western edge of Ludlow, construction of a lake was started in 1894 by The Green Line streetcar company.
+The Green Line wanted an amusement park at the end of the Ludlow streetcar line.
+The lake, which was 85-acres and featured five islands, opened in 1895.
+It was originally used for fishing and boating.
+Additional attractions included a clubhouse used for dining, and a dance pavilion that hosted many orchestras and other music groups that were popular during the Jazz Age.

+As time progressed, the Lagoon began to add many classic amusement park rides.
+The most popular was the Scenic Railway, which rode across the lake.
+It was designed by LaMarcus Thompson, who also designed the Scenic Railway at Coney Island in New York.
+Other attractions which contributed to the Lagoon's success were an amphitheater, a movie theatre, a vaudeville stage, and a Japanese-themed fair.
+The park also featured many walking trails, games, acrobats, and other performers.
+The park was receiving thousands of visitors each day by the early 1900s.
+The Ludlow Motordrome, which was opened on July 21, 1913, attracted large crowds.
+It was a motorcycle racetrack that could seat 8,000 spectators.